London, late April 1848

 The band started a quiet haunting melody, something unlikely to hamper conversation.

 “And you’ll promise me a dance, too?”
 Baron Ward said to Jane.

 Kate watched as Earl Nelson and his wife, by far the youngest couple present, entered the games room with the Marquess of Northampton, the eldest gentleman attendee, a widower and current President of the Royal Society.
 Countess Lovelace followed them.
 Drat!
 Two ladies playing cards already?

 Mr. Roylance, moving confidently, approached, sipping champagne.
 “I say, Baron Ward, you’ve cornered the two handsomest ladies to yourself,” he said.
 “Am I interrupting dark plots?”

 “Very dark.”
 Jane tittered at his jest.
 “We’re reserving dances.”

 “Excellent.”
 He smiled pleasantly.
 “Put me down for two or three… dozen.”

-Jane and Lord Ward laughed.
+Jane and Baron Ward laughed.
 Kate remained straight-faced, fearing the possibilities.
-She saw her father enter with the gentlemen scientists; Faraday, Graham, and Lord Lovelace.
-Lady Ada, full of energy, emerged from the games room and walked briskly to her husband.
+She saw her father enter with the gentlemen scientists; Faraday, Graham, and Earl Lovelace.
+Countess Lovelace, full of energy, emerged from the games room and walked briskly to her husband.